 The former Noosa Shire had several inland towns and localities.
-Since 1998 the localities have had formal boundaries, and with rural/residential settlement have populations of over 500.
+Since 1998 the localities have had formal boundaries.
 Two of them – Doonan and Lake Macdonald – have separate entries.
 The others are described below.

 Black Mountain is south of Pomona, and west of Cooroy.
 The origin of the name is apparently unrecorded, but Black Mountain primary school was open betweena 1913 and 1961.
 The nearest school is to the north-west in Federal.
 Black Mountain's census populations have been:

 Cooroibah is immediately north of Tewantin and includes Lake Cooroibah, one of the several lakes formed along the bed of the Noosa River.
 It is thought that the name derived from an Aboriginal word describing possums.
 Nearly all of Cooroibah has come under rural/residential subdivision except for public reserves and an evangelical campsite on its western side.
-Its census population in 2006 was 1827.
+Its census populations have been:

 Ridgewood is immediately south-west of Black Mountain.
 It is crossed by several streams that run into the Mary River.
 Its primary school opened in 1916 and for a few years the school was named Mary River.
 Like Black Mountain's school, it too was closed in 1961.
 Ridgewood has a public hall and its census populations have been:

 Tinbeerwah is immediately west of Tewantin on the road to Cooroy.
 Mount Tinbeerwah (265 m) is in the Tewantin Forest Reserve.
 It is thought that Tinbeerwah is an Aboriginal expression for a high place or grass trees.
 The site of Tinbeerwah's primary school (1914-63) on the Cooroy-Noosa Road is now School Park, and to the east there is the Tinbeerwah public hall.
-Tinbeerwah's census population in 2006 was 1069.
+Tinbeerwah's census populations have been: